the-au-forml-lab/plgroup/docs/awards.md

 the winner of this award possesses has no bounds.
 What may seem like a whirlwind of information, too daunting to face, falls away to an exceptionally composed work that cuts through all that noise.
-That is, despite it's unforgiving nature at first glance, this paper opens up to a profound and insightful work on closer inspection.
+That is, despite its unforgiving nature at first glance, this paper opens up to a profound and insightful work on closer inspection.

 #### The Close Shave